pu10c88/bank-statement-extractor/INSTALLATION_GUIDE.md

-# Bank Statement Extractor - Installation Guide
+# Bank Statement Extractor v3.1.0 - Installation Guide

 ## Overview

-Bank Statement Extractor is a desktop application that allows you to extract transaction data from bank statements (PDF files) and analyze your financial information.
+Bank Statement Extractor is a professional desktop application that allows you to extract transaction data from bank statements (PDF, CSV, and Excel files) and analyze your financial information.
+With the new v3.1.0 update, it features a modernized dark UI optimized for productivity and eye comfort.
 This guide will help you install and set up the application on your computer.

+## What's New in v3.1.0

+- **Modern Dark UI**: Completely redesigned interface with professional dark mode and Sigma brand colors
+- **Enhanced User Experience**: Improved workflow with intuitive navigation and responsive design
+- **Better CSV Support**: Advanced CSV handling capabilities for import and export
+- **Improved Data Tables**: Enhanced transaction tables with better filtering and sorting
+- **Monthly Data Analysis**: New tools for analyzing transactions by month

 ## System Requirements

 - Windows 10/11, macOS 10.14+, or Linux
 - At least 4GB RAM
 - 500MB free disk space
+- Modern web browser (Chrome, Firefox, Safari, Edge recommended)

 ## Installation Options